Guidelines for open educational resources (OER) in higher education

 Their purpose is to encourage decision makers in governments and institutions to invest in the systematic production, adaptation and use of OER and to bring them into the mainstream of higher education in order to improve the quality of curricula and teaching and to reduce costs.

-- Vietnamese (translation by Nguyen Thi Hue National Radio of Viet Nam, Hoang Minh Nguyet, UNESCO Hanoi)
+- Vietnamese: PDF (translation by Nguyen Thi Hue National Radio of Viet Nam, Hoang Minh Nguyet, UNESCO Hanoi)